SpssModelerExtensions/WatsonDetectFaces/README.md

 ### Example stream

-WatsonDetectFaces node requires a connected source node.
+WatsonFacesDetection node requires a connected source node.
 In this example, we are using "Excel" source node with one column - "photoURL".
 <p align="center">
   <img src="img/ExampleStream.png"/ width=650px>
 </p>